kristian-lange-tw/JATOS_docs/docs/Manage_your_JATOS/Troubleshooting.md

 slug: /Troubleshooting.html
 sidebar_position: 4
 ---
+import Hl from '@site/src/components/Highlight';

 ### JATOS test page

-JATOS comes with build in tests (e.g. WebSockets connections and database connection), but they are only accessible for users with admin rights: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK'.
+JATOS comes with build in tests (e.g. WebSockets connections and database connection), but they are only accessible for users with admin rights: go to <Hl>Administration</Hl> ⇒ <Hl>Tests</Hl> and check that all tests are 'OK'.

 ### Downloading a study / exporting a study fails (e.g. in Safari browsers)